paul-schaaf/roomr/README.md

 - [Possible Additions](#Possible-Additions)
 ### Using the demo
 First go to roomr-demo.herokuapp.com

+## Using the premade account
+  You can log into an existing entity with {Ecorp, rick@demo.com, 123 or Ecorp, morty@demo.com, 123}
+## Creating an account yourself
+  You can create your own entity by going to the create tab and putting in your desired info.
+You will then be able to log in as an admin, which gives you additional rights (to avoid mobile screen cluttering, you need to be on a >1000px screen for additional rights button to appear).
+## Using the forms
+  The forms are all self evident but you can also intentionally make errors to see what happens e.g.
+  - type in an invalid email for add user
+  - delete yourself if you are the only admin
+  - add a user that is already there
+  - block a timespan that is already blocked
+  Finally, once you are done, type in your entity name to delete your entity again.
 ### Technologies used
 I have used the airbnb styleguide for linting this project.
 #### Frontend